Please ensure Javascript is enabled for purposes of website accessibility

 10:00 AM | Information Booth

-Get to know TOAF64’s top award recipients with this special tour led by curator Josh Heuman!
-Visit the booths of stand-out award recipients, meet the artists in person, and learn more about their practice!
-You’ll leave the tour with a greater understanding of what made them stand out to the judges.
+Visitors got to know TOAF64’s top award recipients with this special tour led by curator Josh Heuman!
+The tour visited the booths of stand-out award recipients, meeting the artists in person, and learning more about their practice!

 Luis Anselmi